-March 12, 2018 – Kentucky to the World special guest Phillip Sharp will discuss his own pursuits in science, from his past accomplishments to his vision for the future of biotechnology with Jenni Laidman, a freelance writer specializing in science and medicine.
+March 12, 2018 – Kentucky to the World special guest Phillip Sharp discussed his own pursuits in science, from his past accomplishments to his vision for the future of biotechnology with Jenni Laidman, a freelance writer specializing in science and medicine.

 Nobel Prize Laureate Dr. Phillip A. Sharp is an Institute Professor (highest rank) at the Massachusetts Institute of Technology, co-founder of Biogen, Inc. and founder of Alnylam Pharmaceuticals, Inc.